The O2: Facilities

-Various buildings are housed within the dome structure including an arena, known as The O2 Arena, smaller venue indigo at The O2, Hollywood Bowl, Cineworld, Sky Studios and an Entertainment Avenue consisting of various restaurants and bars.
+Various buildings are housed within the dome structure including an arena, known as The O2 Arena, smaller venue Indigo at The O2, Hollywood Bowl, Cineworld, Virgin Media Gamepad and an Entertainment Avenue consisting of various restaurants and bars.
 A new shopping outlet opened in 2018.
 Backstage there is also a VIP club lounge, operations rooms, a media centre with high definition facilities and a number of dressing rooms, as well as a VIP entrance/exit for performers.

 All the venues in the complex use the latest lighting, sound and security technology, including RFID smart card tagging of staff and VIP guests, and digitally managed sound.
 There are four computer server rooms to provide this technology.

 The complex is also covered by CCTV and security personnel.
 Arena visitors and their bags are screened with X-ray machines and metal detectors at the main entrance.

 The O2 Arena

 The O2 Arena (referred to as the North Greenwich Arena for the 2012 Summer Olympics and Paralympics) is a 20,000 capacity venue, primarily used for live music.
-It is located at the centre of The O2 and is the first American-style, multi-purpose arena in London.
-It is the second largest arena in the UK after the Manchester Arena, but is the busiest music venue in the world.
+It is located at the centre of The O2 and was the first new purpose built music venue in London since the Royal Albert Hall in 1871.
+It is the third largest arena in the UK after Co-op Live and the Manchester Arena, but is the busiest music venue in the world.

 The arena and its facilities are housed in an independent building within the dome structure.
 The arena has hosted multiple kinds of music and sporting events and in 2008 exceeded ticket sales for both Madison Square Garden and the Manchester Arena.

-indigo at The O2
+Indigo at The O2

-"indigo at The O2" is a 2,750 capacity live music club for smaller music events, club events, after shows, corporate and private events.
+Indigo at The O2 is a 2,750-capacity live music club for smaller music events, club events, after shows, corporate and private events.
 It contains four bars: two on the main ground floor area in front of the stage, one in the VIP lounge called the Purple Lounge and one in the stalls, called Bleachers.
-The Purple Lounge is not in direct view of the stage, but guests have access to "Kings Row", the best seats in the venue. indigo at The O2 is managed by Ansco Music Club limited (the business name of the indigo part of AEG Live).
+The Purple Lounge is not in direct view of the stage, but guests have access to "Kings Row", the best seats in the venue.
+Indigo at The O2 is managed by Ansco Music Club Limited (the business name of the Indigo part of AEG Live).

 The venue hosted "An Audience with Bill Clinton" in 2007.
-Comedians such as Andy Parsons and Roy Chubby Brown have performed at indigo.
+Comedians such as Andy Parsons and Roy Chubby Brown have performed at Indigo.
 Classic FM hosted several shows throughout 2008.
 The venue hosted the 'bootcamp' sessions for the reality TV show, The X Factor during the 2008, Series 5 season, and in 2010 was used for the debut of the snooker format, Power Snooker.
 In 2012 it was the venue for a performance by South Korean pop rock band CN Blue.
-The indigo also hosted the 2020 BDO World Darts Championship.
+The Indigo also hosted the 2020 BDO World Darts Championship.